consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 Starting in 2020.2, a plugin can declare incompatibility with an arbitrary module by specifying `<incompatible-with>` containing module ID in its `plugin.xml`.

 ### Modules Available in All Products
-A core set of modules are available in all products based on the IntelliJ Platform.
+A core set of modules are available in all products based on the Consulo.
 These modules provide a set of shared functionality.
 The following table lists modules that are currently available in all products.